Gusarich/website/blog/posts/billions-of-tokens-later.md

 ### Fuzzing Workflow

-To better understand the black-box approach, it would be useful to first read our [previous post](/blog/fuzzing-with-llms/) on this topic, where we explain the core fuzzing agent workflow, provide an example of the system prompt used, link to the reproduction repository, and share other relevant details.
+To better understand the black-box approach, it would be useful to first read our previous post [1] on this topic, where we explain the core fuzzing agent workflow, provide an example of the system prompt used, link to the reproduction repository, and share other relevant details.

 However, some things have changed since then.
 One notable change is the way we provide context from documentation to agents.
 Initially, RAG was used via OpenAI's native file-search API, and we planned to implement custom RAG for compatibility with models from other providers.
 During experimentation, though, we decided to simply give models a few documentation pages related to the fuzzing scope, along with a ["Learn Tact in Y Minutes"](https://docs.tact-lang.org/book/learn-tact-in-y-minutes/) page, which provides extensive examples of syntax and feature usage.
 Surprisingly, this turned out to work very well—even though models had no other access to the documentation.